IS THE BIBLE AGAINST HOMOSEXUALITY?

 Homosexuals (Part 2)

-8. The first homosexual relationship in the New Testament regards a centurion and his boy (or child).
-The Aramaic word ta-li-a (or tal-ya - Assyrian pron.) can mean "a boy from infancy [see Matt.
-2:13] to adolescence" but generally means a “male child, boy [from 7 to 12 years of age].”
+8. The first homosexual relationship in the New Testament regards a centurion and his boy (young one, youth).
+The Aramaic word ta-li-a (or tal-ya - Assyrian pron.) means "a boy (child) from infancy [see Matt.
+2:13] to adolescence" but also generally means a “male child, boy [from 7 to 12 years of age].”
 It also carries the meaning of “boyfriend;” and hence the person referred to is not necessarily in the age range of a child.
 The Centurion said “my boy” is lying in the house, paralyzed...
 This means the Centurion is saying: “my boyfriend” is lying in the house.
 The boy is clearly a young man because he was a soldier.
 We know this because the centurion talks about having soldiers under his command who he gives orders and they obey (See Matt.
 8:5-14).
 The paralyzed “boy” is specifically called his “servant” ow-da at Luke 7:10 and at Matthew 8:9.
 This would make it unlikely that the “boy” is the centurion’s son.
 However, the word “servant” is used as a reference to a soldier or soldiers under one’s command elsewhere in Scripture (see Gen. 14:15, etc).
+Maybe his "boyfriend" was his "armor-bearer;" and hence his "servant."
 The parallel Aramaic text at Luke 7:2 says the young man was “dear, beloved” ya-qir to him (i.e. the centurion).
 This young man lives under his roof (i.e. in his house) [Luke 7:6].
 A lot of Roman soldiers were gay because Rome had a marriage ban for serving Roman soldiers.
 Luke 7:6 reads “…the centurion sent raḥ-mow (his lovers and friends) to him [Jesus].”
 Raḥ-mow literally means “his male lovers (or friends).”
 It follows the previous details about the centurion and his boyfriend (i.e. boy).
 Therefore, it's the last indicator, along with the other details and reasons, that the word ta-li-a "boy" means "boyfriend" in this story.
 So even though the word talia "boy" can sometimes be used as a synonym for "a young man" (even though Aramaic and Hebrew often differentiate between the two) I don't believe it only means "young man" (2nd or 3rd meaning) here.
 As you saw, that "boy (or child) " was "dear, beloved" to that centurion.
 He was also his servant, a young man and lived in his home.

-1st Note: Yal-lu-da or Show-ra are better words for "an infant, child under 7 years old."
+1st Note: Yal-lu-da or Show-ra are more specific and hence better words for "an infant, child under 7 years old."
 Judith 7:12 (Aramaic text numbering) or Judith 7:23 (Greek text numbering) is a good verse that shows how the Aramaic language uses different words to distinguish between "boys" and "young men."
 That verse says: "and the young men, women and children (i.e. boys & girls) were gathered around Uzziyah and around the rulers of the city." Ạ-lay-me is the word for "young men" and tla-ye is the word for "boys, children."
 2nd Note: The Aramaic word ya-qir does refer to lovers or spouses that were "dear."
 It has the same meanings as the word i-qa-ra [also made from the same three letter root (Y-Q-R)].
 They are synonyms and either word spelling could have been chosen by scribes for the verses where they exist.
 (Dan.
 14:2) could be saying: "And Daniel was the dear one (i-qa-ra) [who was joined] with the king, and was living with the king and was being praised (glorified) more than all of the lovers of the king."
 The Bible also calls the wives of kings as "dear ones (females)" or "beloved ones (females)."
 (Psalm 45:9), which is about King David, actually says: "The daughters of kings are among your dear ones (yiq-qe-roth); the queen [as being slept with] (segal) stationed herself at your right hand in [clothing made with] gold from Ophir."
 The Hebrew word segal literally means "the female being slept with."
 It's a noun made from the verb sa-gal "he slept with."
 Moreover, if the Hebrew word yiq-qe-roth (FP) also means "honorable women," then that just means that the person one slept with was both: "dear" and "honored."

 3rd Note: The Greek text of the Old Testament doesn’t always or never translates the Hebrew word e-ved “servant” as the Greek word doulos “servant” (Matt.
 8:9, Luke 7:10).
 The exact opposite occurs in the Aramaic translation of the Old Testament.
 The Aramaic word ow-da “servant” is the translation mostly or always for the Hebrew word e-ved “servant.”
 They are actually the same Semitic word.
 If you subtract the final “a” in the Aramaic word, (which is a common addition to 3 letter Hebrew words), then both words have the same letters (i.e. Ayin, Bet[-h] & Dalet[-h]).
 4th Note: The Greek word phi-lous can mean "friends," "lovers" or "lovers and friends."
 It's usually just translated as "friends" in English translations.
 However, if Lucas wanted to exclude "lovers" from the group, he could have used the word khow-row "his friends" instead.
 Or he could have used the word "servants" or "young men" if the persons were just employees.
 Also, it's not likely that the centurion would have sent any females to another male (i.e. Yeshua) in that age (time).